Tropical and non-Archimedean Monge-Amp\`ere equations for a class of Calabi-Yau hypersurfaces

 To prove Theorem~A we study the real Monge--Amp\`ere equation on the skeleton $\Sk(X)$, as alluded to above.
-In doing so, we use the setup of Li in~\cite{LiFermat}, exploiting the structure of $X\subset\P^{d+1}$.
+In doing so we exploit the structure of $X\subset \P^{d+1}$, as in \cite{LiFermat}.
 Namely, we view $\P^{d+1}$ as a toric variety with character lattice $M$ and co-character lattice $N$.
 Let $\Delta\subset M_\R$ be the polytope for the anticanonical bundle $\cO(d+2)$ on $\P^{d+1}$.
 There is a bijection between continuous semipositive toric metrics on $\cO_{\P^{d+1}}(d+2)^\an$ and convex functions $\psi\colon N_\R\to\R$ whose Legendre transforms are continuous convex functions on $\Delta$.

 Both $\Delta$ and its polar $\Delta^\vee\subset N_\R$ are $(d+1)$-dimensional simplices.
 It turns out that the boundary $\Bspace:=\partial\Delta^\vee$ can be identified with the essential skeleton of $X$; we therefore work on $\Bspace$ rather than $\Sk(X)$.
 Let $\cQ\subset C^0(\Bspace)$ be the set of restrictions $\psi|_\Bspace$, with $\psi$ as above, and $\cQ_{\sym}\subset\cQ$ the subset of $S_{d+2}$-invariant functions.